suncoast-devs/handbook/lessons/misc-quick-reference/git.md

 ## How to merge to an existing Branch

-This will let you merge changes from `otherBranch` into `branchName`
+This will let you merge changes from `otherBranch` into `branchName`.

 ```shell
 git checkout branchName